dns-proxy, test-dns — Domain Name System (DNS) proxy

 This behavior can be configured by the neg-resp-ttl

-item of the particular request-acl
+item of the particular request-acl.

-If the authoritative answer in resolve
+If the authoritative answer in resolve operation

 is not available, request is replied with

-the ServFail
+the ServFail response code.

 There are some situations where this approach is not applicable.